Uncovering Implicit Bias

 Most of us know when our conscious-biased thoughts and feelings about people are “wrong” or “politically incorrect”, so we don’t say them or act on them.
-But what about feelings that influence our behavior and our work that are unconscious?
+But what about feelings that influence our behavior and our work that are implicit/unconscious?

 It often takes someone outside of us and our daily circle of friends and associates to illuminate our blind spots.
-Studies show most unconscious biases are beliefs and ideas that go against our personal values and morals.
+Studies show most implicit biases are beliefs and ideas that go against our personal values and morals.
 This makes them even more difficult to spot.
 However, once light is shed on those blind spots, we can move forward deliberately and with consideration.

 The media is a quick and effective educator.

 Television and film can reach massive amounts of people in the blink of an eye.
 It has the ability to educate and inspire on a mass scale, but it can also reinforce unconscious biases.
 It's important that creators and writers humanize and empower diverse characters in their scripts and that production teams and networks identify issues and adjust their strategies as leaving these issues unaddressed can affect the end product.